ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 </head>
 ```

-The '<?php bloginfo(‘stylesheet_url’)_; ?>' portion of the code we added contains a built in WordPress function (bloginfo()) and a parameter that the function will use (‘stylesheet_url’).
+The '<?php bloginfo('stylesheet_url')_; ?>' portion of the code we added contains a built in WordPress function (bloginfo()) and a parameter that the function will use ('stylesheet_url').
 The purpose of this function is to link to your default stylesheet in a dynamic way so that if you move your theme around to different servers, the link will always work relatively.

-Next we will create a folder inside of our theme folder (firstname_blank_theme) named “css”.
+Next we will create a folder inside of our theme folder (firstname_blank_theme) named "css".
 Then download the Skeleton CSS file and put that file inside of the firstname_blank_theme/css folder.

 We are going to store all of our CSS files EXCEPT our style.css file in this folder.
-The style.css file needs to be in the theme’s root directory because it contains administrative information.
+The style.css file needs to be in the theme's root directory because it contains administrative information.

 Lastly we will add an @import to our style.css file for our Skeleton CSS file (downloaded from the Skeleton site.